-In December 2004, the Financial Accounting Standards Board (FASB) issued FASB Statement No. 123 (revised 2004) "Share-Based Payment," or SFAS No. 123(R), which is a revision of FASB Statement No. 123, Accounting for Stock-Based Compensation.
-SFAS No. 123(R) supersedes APB opinion No. 25, Accounting for Stock Issued to employees, and amends FASB Statement No. 95, Statement of Cash Flows.
-Generally, the approach in SFAS No. 123(R) is similar to the approach described in Statement 123.
-However, SFAS No.123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
-Pro forma disclosure is no longer an alternative.
+In December 2004, the Financial Accounting Standards Board, or FASB, issued FASB Statement No. 123 (revised 2004) "Share-Based Payment," or SFAS 123(R), which is a revision of FASB Statement No. 123, Accounting for Stock-Based Compensation.
+SFAS 123(R) supersedes APB opinion No. 25, Accounting for Stock Issued to employees, and amends FASB Statement No. 95, Statement of Cash Flows.
+Generally, the approach in SFAS 123(R) is similar to the approach described in Statement 123.
+However, SFAS 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values rather than pro forma footnote disclosure.

-SFAS No. 123(R) permits companies to adopt its requirements using either a "modified prospective" method, or a "modified retrospective" method.
-Under the "modified prospective" method, compensation cost is recognized in the financial statements beginning with the effective date, based on the requirements of SFAS No. 123(R) for all share-based payments granted after that date, and based on the requirements of SFAS No. 123 for all unvested awards granted prior to the effective date of SFAS No. 123(R).
-Under the "modified retrospective" method, the requirements are the same as under the "modified prospective" method, but also permits entities to restate financial statements of previous periods based on proforma disclosures made in accordance with SFAS No. 123.
+SFAS 123(R) permits companies to adopt its requirements using either a "modified prospective" method, or a "modified retrospective" method.
+Under the "modified prospective" method, compensation cost is recognized in the financial statements beginning with the effective date, based on the requirements of SFAS 123(R) for all share-based payments granted after that date, and based on the requirements of SFAS 123 for all unvested awards granted prior to the effective date of SFAS 123(R).
+Under the "modified retrospective" method, the requirements are the same as under the "modified prospective" method, but also permits entities to restate financial statements of previous periods based on pro forma disclosures made in accordance with SFAS 123.
+We have elected to adopt the provisions of SFAS 123(R) using the modified prospective method on January 1, 2006.

-We currently utilize a standard option pricing model (i.e., Black-Scholes) to measure the fair value of stock options granted.
-While SFAS No. 123(R) permits entities to continue to use such a model, the standard also permits the use of a "lattice" model.
-We have not yet determined which model we will use to measure the fair value of employee stock options upon adoption of SFAS No. 123(R).
+We currently utilize a standard option pricing model (i.e., Black-Scholes) to measure the fair value of stock options and stock appreciation rights granted.
+While SFAS 123(R) permits entities to continue to use such a model, the standard also permits the use of a "lattice" binomial model.
+We have not yet determined which model we will use to measure the fair value of employee stock grants upon adoption of SFAS 123(R).

-We are continuing to evaluate the alternatives allowed under the standard, which we are required to adopt beginning in the first quarter of 2006.
-In addition, we have not yet determined the financial statement impact of adopting SFAS No. 123(R) for periods beyond 2005.
+We have not yet determined the financial statement impact of adopting SFAS 123(R) for periods beyond 2005.
 On June 30, 2005, the Compensation Committee of the Board of Directors approved the acceleration of certain unvested options.
-All unvested options with vesting dates between January 1 and April 1, 2006 were accelerated so they will vest on December 31, 2005, representing an average acceleration of 46 days.
-There were approximately 1.2 million options affected by the acceleration which was undertaken primarily to reduce future stock-based compensation under SFAS 123(R).
+All unvested options with vesting dates between January 1, 2006 and April 1, 2006 were accelerated so they will vest on December 31, 2005, representing an average acceleration of 46 days.
+There were approximately 1.2 million options held by management and non-management employees affected by the acceleration which was undertaken primarily to reduce future stock-based compensation under SFAS 123(R).